Adelaide Showground: Speedway

 On 2 January 1933, Wayville hosted Round 2 of the four round qualifying series for the unofficial World Championship with the final to be held at the 509 m Sydney Showground Speedway in March 1933.
 Queensland's Dicky Smythe won the Wayville meeting from Bluey Wilkinson and Norman Evans.
 Harry Whitfield would win the Final at the Sydney Showground from Australians Billy Lamont and Bluey Wilkinson.

 On 12 January 1994, Wayville hosted the final Australia vs England motorcycle speedway test to be held in Australia (as of September 2016).
-The test was the fourth and final test match of the series which was won 4-0 by the locals.
-Australia, led by Leigh Adams and Jason Crump, easily won the Wayville test with a score of 61-46.
-Wayville had hosted its first test, the second test of the 1933-34 series against England, on 7 January 1933.
-Australia, captained by Frank Arthur, won the test match (held on 7 January 1934) 28-25 with local star Jack Chapman leading the Aussies with 8 points.
+The test was the fourth and final test match of the series which was won 4–0 by the locals.
+Australia, led by Leigh Adams and Jason Crump, easily won the Wayville test with a score of 61–46.
+Wayville had hosted its first test, the second test of the 1933–34 series against England, on 7 January 1933.
+Australia, captained by Frank Arthur, won the test match (held on 7 January 1934) 28–25 with local star Jack Chapman leading the Aussies with 8 points.

-Australia's leading Sprintcar series, the World Series Sprintcars has also raced many times at Wayville, although the sand base of the track isn't a favourite of the drivers (many drivers likened it to racing on a beach), and the series generally runs at the purpose built Speedway City when in Adelaide.
+Australia's leading Sprintcar series, the World Series Sprintcars has also raced many times at Wayville, although the sand base of the track is not a favourite of the drivers (many drivers likened it to racing on a beach), and the series generally runs at the purpose-built Speedway City when in Adelaide.
 Sidecar speedway is also popular when run at the Showground, with many high-profile meetings held there including the now defunct "Castrol Cup", as well as exhibition races at the Royal Adelaide Show.

-Wayville also hosted the 2001-02 South Australian Speedcar Championship, the first time since 1978/79 that the championship was not held at Speedway City.
+Wayville also hosted the 2001–02 South Australian Speedcar Championship, the first time since 1978/79 that the championship was not held at Speedway City.
 Former triple Australian Speedcar Champion Warrenne Ekins from the Northern Territory won his second SA title, having previously won in 1997.